Toshi Yoshida (1911-1995)

 Born in Tokyo, the eldest son of renowned painter and woodblock print artist Hiroshi Yoshida(1876-1950) and artist Fujio Yoshida (1887-1987), Toshi Yoshida was raised immersed in art.
-Branching into other media, later generations have continued to burnish the Yoshida family legacy of art.
+Branching into other media, later generations of Yoshida artists have continued to burnish the Yoshida name.

 From as early as the age of three, Toshi Yoshida showed exceptional talent in woodblock print design, amazing and delighting his father.
 Together father and son traveled widely in East Asia, completing sketching tours of India, Burma, and Ceylon by the time the younger Yoshida was twenty.

 After attending the School of the Pacific Arts Association, seeking new subject matter, Toshi Yoshida resumed travels which took him to the Americas, Europe, Asia, Africa and Antarctica.
 Throughout Master Yoshida’s world-wide travels he held woodblock print exhibitions and found himself in demand as a speaker.
 Toshi Yoshida and his wife artist Kiso Yoshida (1919-2005) welcomed young artists from around the world to their studio in Japan.

 Inspired by the Mendocino Art Center where he lived and taught in 1971, Master Yoshida founded the Miasa Bunka Center International Hanga Academy in Miasa, Nagano-ken on Japan’s main island, Honshu.
 Since the Bunka Center’s founding in 1980, Miasa (now Miasa-Omachi) and Mendocino have been sister cities.